-

 Color: intense garnet red

-Bouquet: ethereal, intense, notes of spices, red rose, licorice, medicinal herbs, tobacco and leather
+Bouquet: ethereal, intense, notes of spices, red rose, licorice, medicinal herbs, tobacco, and leather

 - Vitae 4/4